CME211/notes/lecture-13/cxx-containers-map-set.md

 * A C++ map is analogous to a dictionary in Python.

-* Need to specify data type for both the key and the value when instance is declared.
+* However, since C++ is statitcally typed we need to specify data type for both the key and the value when instance is declared!

 ### Our first map